 Setup a Fire Bed

-Quite literally the foundation of any fire you build is the base known as fire bed.
+Quite literally the foundation of any fire you build is the base known as the fire bed.
 Unless you’re using a pre-constructed fire pit or self contained solution, you’ll need to create a fire bed on which to build your roaring fire.

 The main consideration here is safety, so when scouting out a suitable location for placing your fire, look for a site that’s clear from trees and any other potentially flammable neighbors.